 Employers within the construction sector have legal requirements to adhere to health, safety and wellbeing guidelines.
 Legislation set out by the Health and Safety at Work Order, the Management of Health and Safety at Work Regulations and the Construction Design and Management Regulations (CDM).
 There is a range of health and safety regulations within these legislative frameworks.
 These are specific to varying work-related hazards.
 These outline the requirement for employees to be provided with suitable information, instruction and training.
 Employees undertaking construction health and safety courses can partially meet this requirement.

-Our construction health and safety training courses can have different structures.
+Our courses can have different structures.

 The higher-level construction safety courses have a significant focus on risk assessment.
 They also cover the management of health and safety to ensure the collective protection of the workforce.